About PetersPioneersPeter and Marilyn Carroll Biggins Family

 On August 13, 1973, Peter's grandmother, Rose Viola Drueke, died at age 91 in her home at 1624 Seminole Road SE in Grand Rapids.
 She had been a widow for 16 years.
 Following a funeral mass at St. Stephen's Church, she was buried at Mt.
 Calvary Cemetery next to Peter's grandfather.

-In August 1973, while working on a flexible benefits project for a client at Xerox Corporation, Peter left Hewitt Associates to work for his client at Xerox and became manager of employee benefits.
+In August 1973, while working on a flexible benefits project for a client at Xerox Corporation, Peter left Hewitt Associates to work for his client at Xerox in High Ridge Park in Stamford.
+He became manager of employee benefits.

 At Christmas time in 1975, the family traveled to Florida.
 Shown is a photo Peter took of his youngest on his grandfather's shoulder at Monkey Jungle.